 It's a lot of power, particularly for a free tool, and you can even lock down the settings during block sessions if you want.
 The only downside: this is a browser extension, not an app, so you can work around it by switching browsers.
 If you can avoid that temptation, though, LeechBlock should work nicely.

 Best focus app for time tracking with built-in website blocking

-RescueTime pricing: $12/month.
-Note that the free version of RescueTime does not include distraction blocking.
+RescueTime pricing: $12/month or $78/year; note that the free version of RescueTime does not include distraction blocking

 Best focus app for motivating you to put down your phone

 Forest (Android, iOS, Chrome)

 Your phone is a time machine, but not in a useful way.
 It's way too easy to pick it up and then notice a couple of hours have disappeared.
 Forest is an adorable app designed to help you with that.